A Calibration Management Specialist's Guide to Software Validation.

 The ultimate responsibility for the validation of your system lies with your company.
 However, vendors of proprietary software, such as Calibration Toolbox ADO, can play their part by providing you with validation documentation for their software, and tools for testing the software in its intended location, i.e. in your company.

-Calibration Toolbox ADO, which is widely used throughout the above industries, is designed to automate parts of your company's quality control system and, because of this, has been subjected to strict validation/verification procedures.
 It is classed as "off the shelf" software in which by definition you, the end-user, played no direct part in the specification, development and testing.
 One of the key purposes of this document to demonstrate to you and any inspectorate, that the software has been designed, developed and tested in accordance with the internationally accepted guidelines for software validation.

-2. What are Validation and Verification ?
+3. Validation and Verification

-The U.S. Food and Drug Administration (FDA) defines software validation as "confirmation by examination and provision of objective evidence that software specifications conform to user needs and intended uses, and that the particular requirements implemented through the software can be consistently fulfilled".
+"...confirmation by examination and provision of objective evidence that software specifications conform to user needs and intended uses, and that the particular requirements implemented through the software can be consistently fulfilled".

 Quite simply stated, validation proves that the software does exactly what you need.